marcie-analyst/analyst_projects/SQL_analysis.md

     ##   Year Avg_Temp
     ## 1 1989 72.21875

-## Question 3: What data had the safe range for drinking water, which consists of PH levels of 6.5 to 8.5?
+## Question 3: What data had the safe range for aquatic animal habitat, which consists of PH levels of 6.5 to 8.5?

 ``` r
 ph_levels <- sqldf("SELECT *